Introduction To Cloud Migration Using Amazon Web Services

 In this lesson, the student will complete the configuration and setup of a database migration and then perform the migration.
 This includes configuring the source and target end points and then performing a connectivity test on the end points.
 After verifying that there is proper ingress and egress to and from the end points the database migration can proceed.
 The next step is to set up a task and once the task has been created the migration will proceed.
 After completion of the migration, the student can view the contents of the target database with a database management app and verify the target tables and data.

 Troubleshooting and Cleanup

 This lesson discusses some of the key areas in troubleshooting the database migration.
 When setting up the source and target endpoints, the connectivity from the replication instance to the end points is tested.
-If the test fails, the troubleshooting steps are covered to insure that the migration will complete successfully.
-Additionally, it is very important to stop and or delete the database instances when not in use.
+If the test fails, the troubleshooting steps are covered to ensure that the migration will complete successfully.
+Additionally, it is very important to stop or delete the database instances when not in use.
 Stopping the instance if there are any delays or pauses before running the migration, and deleting the instances when the migration is complete.
 This will ensure that unecessary charges are not accrued during the migration project.

 Schema Conversion Using AWS Schema Conversion Tool